Petrópolis: Imperial period

 While traveling to Minas Gerais along this route in 1822, Emperor Pedro I stayed at a farm owned by a Catholic priest, named Correia, and found the region's climate pleasant.
-As the priest's sister and heiress refused to sell his property, the Emperor bought the neighboring one, called, the Córrego Seco Farm, in 1830.
-He had his summer palace built there, but never saw it finished, because he stepped down from the throne, on April 7, 1831.
+As the priest's sister and heiress refused to sell his property, the Emperor bought the neighboring one, called the Córrego Seco Farm, in 1830.
+He had his summer palace built there, but never saw it finished, because he stepped down from the throne on April 7, 1831.
 Other Brazilian aristocrats eventually followed suit.

 His son, Emperor Pedro II, on March 16, 1843, signed an imperial decree ordering the construction of a settlement (to be formed with the arrival of German immigrants) and the construction of the dreamy summer palace on his outlying lands, the cornerstone of which was settled by the Emperor in May 1845, and that was ready in 1847.
 Conceived by Major Julius Friedrich Koeler, it is considered to be the second planned city in Brazil (after Recife, designed during the Dutch period), being composed of an urban nucleus – the city (now the center), where the Imperial Palace, Public buildings, commerce and services.

 From then on, the city became the de facto capital of the Empire of Brazil during the summer, with the whole court moving.
-Large numbers of well to do inhabitants of the city of Rio de Janeiro also spent the summer to Petrópolis to escape the outbreaks of yellow fever.
-Emperor Pedro II ruled for 49 years, and remained in Petrópolis over at least forty summers, for up to five months.
+Large numbers of well-to-do inhabitants of the city of Rio de Janeiro also spent the summer in Petrópolis to escape the outbreaks of yellow fever.
+Emperor Pedro II ruled for 49 years, and remained in Petrópolis for at least forty summers, for up to five months.
 On 29 September 1857, the town was elevated to the status of a city.
-In 1861, the first Macadamized Highway in Brazil, Estrada União e Indústria, was inaugurated, connecting the city to the city of Juiz de Fora in Minas Gerais.
+In 1861, the first Macadamized Highway in Brazil, Estrada União e Indústria, was inaugurated, connecting Petrópolis to the city of Juiz de Fora in Minas Gerais.
 In 1883, a railroad arrived at the city on the initiative of the Baron of Mauá.
 Also in 1877, the first telephone line in Brazil (and the first outside of the United States) was built, connecting Pedro's summer palace to his farm headquarters.

 Regardless of the time of year, foreign diplomatic representatives lived in Petrópolis for most of the imperial period.